Saving or Importing a Fly-Through Path

-Use the path drop down to select which fly through path to preview.
-If the fly through path has a feature name, that will be displayed following the number.
+Use the path drop-down to select which fly-through path to preview.
+If the fly-through path has a feature name, that will be displayed following the number.
 Otherwise multiple paths will be numbered.

 Use the slider or the arrows to step through each key frame in the video.
 Use the Edit Frame button to modify the attributes of the current frame.
 The video parameters will smoothly transition between the key frame values.

-Use this option to preview and edit Fly-through data and to generate Fly-through data from selected path.
+Use this option to preview and edit Fly-through data and to generate Fly-through data from a selected path.
 The path must be selected with the digitizer tool to enable this option.

 To view the fly-through video, click on the Play Fly-through toolbar button.
 The play button will run a video showing the fly-through.
 This is a quickly generated video that is not as detailed as an exported video file may be.
 For the highest quality video, save to a video file.

 If multiple fly through paths are defined, the fly through options dialog will display to select which path(s) to render.
 The all paths option will play the fly through paths sequentially.